AutoLogicTools

 Run the numbers for your vehicle

-Open the Repair Cost Estimator with module communication / can bus diagnosis preselected.
+Open the Repair Cost Estimator with control module replacement & programming preselected.
 Adjust labor rate and vehicle category to fit your situation.

 DIY vs shop